manavcode2007-max/Practice-demo/README.md

 # Practice-demo
-this is for demo and practice
+this is for demo and practice.